Britefury/deep-learning-tutorial-pydata/README.md

 ## Using the an Amazon AWS instance

+### Acquiring the Amazon AMI image yourself

+We have made the AMI publically available; it's ID is `ami-5f789e32` and it is named `PyData London 2016 deep learning adv tutorial - Ubuntu-14.04 Anaconda2-4.0.0 Cuda-7.5 cuDNN-5 Theano-0.8 Lasagne Fuel`.

+### Using the AMI.

-For the PyData conference we are preparing an AMI image for the tutorial.
-To connect to the machine via SSH, use (we provide an SSH key to grant access):
+Once the instance has been launched, connect to the machine via SSH, using the key you have downloaded;
+here we assume it is in the file `AWS-key.pem` and it is in the current working directory.
+Connect to the machine as follows:

 ```
 ssh -i AWS-key.pem -L 8157:localhost:8888 ubuntu@ec2-<machine_ip_here>.compute-1.amazonaws.com